Radio multifrequency observations of galaxy clusters. The Abell 399$-$401 pair: acknowledgements

 \section{acknowledgements}

-This work is based on research supported by the National Research Foundation under grant 92725.
+This research is partly supported by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
+This work is also supported by the National Research Foundation under grant 92725.
 Any opinion, finding and conclusion or recommendation expressed in this material is that of the author(s) and the NRF does not accept any liability in this regard.
 We acknowledge the use of the \citet{Wright06} cosmology calculator.
 This research is supported by the South African Research Chairs Initiative of the Department of Science and Technology and National Research Foundation.
+VV and MM acknowledge support from INAF mainstream project``Galaxy Clusters Science with LOFAR” 1.05.01.86.05.
 GB acknowledges helpful discussions with Gianfranco Brunetti and Franco Vazza on particle acceleration mechanisms.